Income from super

 are some things you can do to boost your super money.

-There are a number of ways you can use your super.
-Choose one or
+There are a number of ways you can access your super.

-a combination of options.
-Keep in mind there are tax implications
+Choose one or a combination of options.
+Keep in mind there are tax

 Take some money as a lump sum